giantswarm/gitops-template/docs/add_appcr.md

       name: ${WC_NAME}-${APP_NAME}
     spec:
       userConfig:
-        configMap:
+        configMap: # include if you override the config from Template
           name: ${WC_NAME}-${APP_NAME}-user-values
+        secret: # include if you override the secret from Template
+          name: ${workload_cluster_name}-nginx-ingress-controller-user-secret
     ```

-1. Create a YAML file `override_config.yaml` containing the App configuration you want to override in comparison to App Template.
+1. (optional - if you override config) Create a YAML file `override_config.yaml` containing the App configuration you
+  want to override in comparison to App Template.

-1. If you want to add/override Secret object as well, create a `sops` encrypted secret as [explained above](#adding-app-directly).
+1. (optional - if you override secret) Create a `sops` encrypted secret as [explained above](#adding-app-directly).
    Make sure that the Secret name is `${WC_NAME}-${APP_NAME}-user-secret`.
 Then, append the following to the
    `spec.userConfig` section of file `config_patch.yaml`: